SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 There is no service broker available to manage service instances or bindings for UAA, so a [user provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) should be used to hold the credentials.

-This command is an example of how the binding could be created:
+The following command is an example of how the binding could be created:

 ```shell
 cf cups MY_SERVICE_INSTANCE -p '{"auth_domain": "https://uaa.login.sys.cf-app.com","grant_types": [ "authorization_code", "client_credentials" ],"client_secret": "SOME_CLIENT_SECRET","client_id": "SOME_CLIENT_ID"}'
 ```

-And this command is an example of how to bind the service instance to the app:
+And the command below is an example of how to bind the service instance to the app:

 ```shell
 cf bind-service MY_APPLICATION MY_SERVICE_INSTANCE